-- 1. The gain you would have had to report as ordinary income because of additional depreciation if you had sold the property (see the Form 4797 instructions for line 26); or - 2.
-The larger of: - a.
-The gain shown on line 20, if any; or - b.
+1. The gain you would have had to report as ordinary income because of additional depreciation if you had sold the property (see the Form 4797 instructions for line 26); or b.
 The excess, if any, of the gain in (1) above over the FMV of the section 1250 property received.